Canadian Mental Health Association of Manitoba and

 Workplace health and safety includes identifying and addressing hazards that can cause mental injury.
 Learn more about the CSA National Standard for Psychological Health and Safety in the Workplace, raise your awareness of workplace mental health concerns, identify common psychological hazards and learn how to roll psychological considerations into your health and safety program.

-Please contact Ela Partyka with the Canadian Mental Health Association at 204-982-6349 or email@example.com if you have any questions, or to be added to the wait list for courses in 2020.
+Please contact Ela Partyka with the Canadian Mental Health Association at 204-982-6349 or email@example.com if you have any questions, or to be added to the wait list for courses.

 Workshop Content Includes: